7. Settings Page¶

 The Settings icon doubles as a status indicator for quick visual confirmation on the status of your downloads.

-The Cache Management tab allows the removal of various files.
+The Data Management tab allows the removal and backup of various files.
 Under normal circumstances you should not need to access this tab, but in certain situations you may be required to remove or reset things.
-The Cache Management tab allows you to do the following operations:
+If you have acquired a new device you can come here to export all your data which can then be imported into the new copy of OzRunways.

-Clear Tile Cache - clears out downloaded map tiles
+Clear Map Tile Cache - clears out downloaded map tiles

 Delete All Range Rings - delete any and all range rings associated with waypoints